Curse of the Law:

 Even Paul warned against following these commandments and doctrines of men.

-Col 2:20-22: “Therefore, if you died with Christ from the basic principles of the world, why, as living in the world, do you subject yourselves to regulations—”Do not touch, do not taste, do not handle,” which all concern things which perish with the using—according to the commandments and doctrines of men?”
+Colossians 2:20-22 – Therefore, if you died with Christ from the basic principles of the world, why, as living in the world, do you subject yourselves to regulations—Do not touch, do not taste, do not handle, all these concern things which perish with the using—according to the commandments and doctrines of men?

-Gal 2:11-14: Now when Peter had come to Antioch, I withstood him to his face, because he was to be blamed; for before certain men came from James, he would eat with the Gentiles; but when they came, he withdrew and separated himself, fearing those who were of the circumcision.
+“Now when Peter had come to Antioch, I withstood him to his face, because he was to be blamed; for before certain men came from James, he would eat with the Gentiles; but when they came, he withdrew and separated himself, fearing those who were of the circumcision.
 And the rest of the Jews also played the hypocrite with him, so that even Barnabas was carried away with their hypocrisy.
-But when I saw that they were not straightforward about the truth of the gospel, I said to Peter before all, “If you, being a Jew, live in the manner of Gentiles [not following the Oral Law] and not as the Jews, why do you compel Gentiles to live as Jews?
+But when I saw that they were not straightforward about the truth of the gospel, I said to Peter before all, “If you, being a Jew, live in the manner of Gentiles [not following the Oral Law of the Rabbis] and not as the Jews, why do you compel Gentiles to live as Jews?”

 Peter deserved Paul’s rebuke.
 He of all people knew that God had baptized these Gentiles with the Holy Spirit.
 Peter gave the correct interpretation of his vision in Acts 10:28.
-Yet, succumbing to peer-pressure from the oral law-keeping circumcision group, he separated himself from eating with the Gentiles.
+Yet, succumbing to peer pressure from the Oral Law-keeping circumcision group, he separated himself from eating with the Gentiles.

-Gal 2:19: For I, through the law, died to the law that I might live to God.
+Galatians 2:19 – For I, through the law, died to the law that I might live to God.

-To correctly understand what Paul, a TORAH scholar, meant about dying to the law one must read:
+To correctly understand what Paul, a Torah scholar, meant about dying to the law one must read:

-Romans 8:6-7 “For to be carnally minded is death, but to be spiritually minded is life and peace.
+Romans 8:6-7 – For to be carnally minded is death, but to be spiritually minded is life and peace.
 Because the carnal mind is enmity against God; for it is not subject to the law of God, nor indeed can be.

-He then, in verses 10-13, goes on to explain, “And if Christ is in you, the body is dead because of sin, but the Spirit is life because of righteousness.
-But if the Spirit of Him who raised Jesus from the dead dwells in you, He who raised Christ from the dead will also give life to your mortal bodies through His Spirit who dwells in you.
+He then, in verses 10-13, goes on to explain, “And if Christ (Messiah) is in you, the body is dead because of sin, but the Spirit is life because of righteousness.
+But if the Spirit of Him who raised Jesus (Yeshua) from the dead dwells in you, He who raised Christ (Messiah) from the dead will also give life to your mortal bodies through His Spirit who dwells in you.
 Therefore, brethren, we are debtors—not to the flesh, to live according to the flesh.
-For if you live according to the flesh you will die; but if by the Spirit you put to death the deeds of the body, you will live.
+For if you live according to the flesh you will die; but if by the Spirit you put to death the deeds of the body, you will live.”

-Gal 2:21: “I do not set aside the grace of God; for if righteousness comes through the law, then Christ died in vain.”
+Galatians 2:21 – I do not set aside the grace of God; for if righteousness comes through the law, then Christ (Messiah) died in vain.

 Many believe that in the Old Testament, people got saved by keeping the Law.
 But this was never the case.
-Salvation has always come through faith in the living GOD.
+Salvation has always come through faith in the living God.
 Abraham’s heart was circumcised years before his foreskin.
 He believed God and it was accounted to him as righteousness (James 2:23).
 But by faith Abraham also “obeyed, when he was called to go…”

 Biblical faith has an action component.
 It is not mere mental assent.
 That is why James wrote that “faith without works is dead.”
 For even demons believe and tremble.
 (James 2:19).
 That said, there were those Jews (referred to as the circumcision group), who trusted in their ability to follow the Oral Torah for salvation.

 Galatians 3:1-9 has Paul reminding them that the Holy Spirit was given to them by faith.
-These verses need no further discussion since they have already been covered elsewhere in this article.
+These verses need no further discussion since they have been covered elsewhere in this article.
 So let’s move on to verses 10-12.

-Once again, Paul is warning them against the teaching of the circumcision party, who believe they were saved by keeping the law.
+Once again, Paul is warning them against the teaching of the circumcision party, who believe they were saved by keeping the Law.
 Paul makes two points here.